How To Cope With Your First Day At Work

 Some companies allocate new employees with a ‘buddy’ to show newbies the ropes and help them settle in.
 If not, it can be worthwhile finding your own office insider so you’re not left sitting alone at your desk all through lunch.
 A work buddy can be a useful source of knowledge as they’ve been in your position before and can give you tips about how to navigate your way through company procedure, as well as office politics.

 It is important to find out, before you start a new job, if there is a particular uniform or style of dress you should wear to work.
-For an office job, the dress code may be smart casual or require a suit and tie, whereas for an outdoor or manual position overalls and comfortable clothing will probably be more appropriate.
+For an office job, the dress code may be the elusive 'smart casual' or require a suit and tie, whereas for an outdoor or manual position overalls and comfortable clothing will probably be more appropriate.
 Turning up in stilettos will not cut it if you’re working on a boat!
 You will also need to consider whether there will be any particular tools or equipment that you may need for your job.

 You may have to be allocated an identification pass or undergo security procedures before you have the authority to be on premises at work.
 The first days could also involve training to help you become familiar with different machinery and technology so you have the ability to work in a particular area.
 For example, if you work for a transport company you may need to know how to safely cross train tracks or operate a particular type of truck.
 And if you’re a chef you may require initial training in OHS procedures and cooking equipment.

 Your stomach is growling and you can’t concentrate because you’re daydreaming about the gourmet sandwich you have stashed in the fridge, but when is it OK to dig into your tucker?
 And what other breaks are you entitled to?
 If you work a certain number of hours, you may be allocated a tea break to allow you to get out and stretch your legs.
 Be aware of your entitlements so you can make sure you’re not being taken advantage of, and that you’re not taking any liberties.